Weird Dreams

-Weird Dreams is a cinematic platform game developed by Rainbird Software which was published for the Amiga, Atari ST, Commodore 64, and DOS.
+Weird Dreams is a cinematic platform game developed by Rainbird Software which was published for the Amiga, Atari ST, Commodore 64, and MS-DOS.
 A modified version served as the visual component to a phone-in quiz on ITV's Motormouth.
-The game was planned for release on Amstrad CPC and ZX Spectrum, but both versions were cancelled.
+Versions for the Amstrad CPC and ZX Spectrum were cancelled.

 Plot

 The background story is told by a 64-page novella with 19 chapters written by Rupert Goodwins.

 Steve is in love with his attractive coworker Emily.
-Unbeknownst to Steve, Emily is possessed by a daemon named Zelloripus who was banished to Earth, stripped of most of her powers, and trapped into a human female due to unspecified crimes done to other daemons.
+Unbeknownst to Steve, Emily is possessed by a daemon named Zelloripus who was banished to Earth, stripped of most of her powers, and trapped in a human female due to unspecified crimes done to other daemons.
 Emily sees a chance to let someone else suffer and stifle her boredom.
-She tricks Steve to take three pills she has mixed to "cure his flu".
+She tricks Steve into taking three pills she has mixed to "cure his flu".
 While the pills do cure him, they also grant Zelloripus access to his body and mind.
 His dreams become both more lucid and strange, each one getting more intense and painful.
 Steve's psychiatrist does not understand what causes the dreams, and neither does Steve.
 He refers him to a neurosurgeon.
 After his health dramatically declines, Steve undertakes brain surgery in an attempt to stop the dreams.
 Under an anaesthetic, he slips into one more dream, possibly his last.